Get to know the 'Mother Church' of Georgia

 The Ascension Stained Glass window was installed in 1898 as a memorial to the first bishop of Georgia, Stephen Elliot.
 The window is a colorful depiction of Christ with open arms, rising towards the heavens.

-During the Great Depression, the nation was faced with financial strains and hardships that demanded an increase in charitable efforts.
-To aid the community, the Women’s Auxiliary of Christ Church developed the Savannah Tour of Homes and Gardens.
+During the Great Depression, the Nation was faced with financial strains and hardships that demanded increased charitable efforts.

-While Christ Church Anglican intended to maintain historic Christian principles, Christ Church Episcopal sought to reform the traditional ways of the church - which involved particularly the acceptance of homosexuality within the congregation.
+While Christ Church Anglican intended to maintain historic Christian principles, Christ Church Episcopal sought to reform the traditional ways of the church, particularly the acceptance of homosexuality within the congregation.

 Christ Church Anglican is currently located near Thomas Square in an early 20th-century building erected by the Hull Memorial Presbyterian Church.